felleslosninger/docs/_docs/ID-porten/oidc/oidc_protocol_token.md

 A previously exchanged out-of-band static secret is used for standard HTTP bacic authentication header comprised of client_id + colon + secret.

-#### Client authentication using client secret post

-A previously exchanged out-of-band static secret is used for authentication.
-The secret is added as a claim in the JSON payload of the POST request.

-##### Example

 ```
 POST /token
 Content-Type: application/x-www-form-urlencoded